iron-monk/MoMScenarios/SeasonOfTheWitch/Readme.txt

  - Develop victory/defeat UI

- - Add scripting for Keziah custom monster
+ - Improve scripting for Keziah custom monster

  - General mythos improvements
 	 - Better mythos progression
-		- Started working on this with the MythosEvents.ini file events
+		- Started working on this with the eventsMythos.ini file events
 		- Could use some improvement to the EventMythos5_1C effect, possibly automation or revision

-	 - "Brown Jenkins" custom mythos events
+	 - "Brown Jenkins" custom mythos event needs implementation

 	 - Add to EventEndRoundSetMythos for better control of standard mythos vs custom mythos

  - Attempt to add some new puzzles, perhaps a less-complex power outage puzzle, or even a more-complex one
+	 - Made a custom 4x2 puzzle, but it could use some graphical refinements